 Silence; Time between prayer periods is most profitably spent alone, in silence..
 For a few days in the year it is good not to seek escape by filling our time with TV, computers, radio, mobile phones, chatter or the many other distractions of daily life.

-Leisure Time; A certain amount of reading, listening to music, having a long soak in the bath etc might well be helpful.
+Leisure Time; A certain amount of reading, listening to music, having a coffee at a local café etc. might well be helpful.
 Retreat time can often be used profitably to do things you really love to do and rarely have time for.